 Tough Stuff Up Front

-The Babe Haught Trail crosses the Tonto/Coconino border, therefore it is common to see it listed much shorter than its full length.
-The most interesting span runs 5.3 miles from the Tonto Creek Fish Hatchery up the Mogollon Rim and down to the campground at Knoll Lake.
-The trail offers a variety of landscapes and climates and due to its low usage provides ample opportunity to see wildlife.
+The Babe Haught Trail crosses the Tonto/Coconino border; therefore, it is common to see it listed much shorter than its entire length.
+The most interesting span runs from the Tonto Creek Fish Hatchery up the Mogollon Rim and down to Knoll Lake.
+The trail offers a variety of landscapes and climates and provides ample opportunity to see wildlife due to its low usage.

-This trail was built by pioneer "Babe" Haught to pack supplies over the Rim from Winslow.
+Pioneer "Babe" Haught built this trail to pack supplies over the Rim from Winslow.

-As the terrain levels-out, way-finding becomes difficult among brambles and loose boulders; luckily there are many cairns to guide the way.
+As the terrain levels out, way-finding becomes difficult among brambles and loose boulders; luckily, many cairns guide the way.
 There is still relatively little shade until the trail wanders into the tall pines after another mile.

-Once in the pines, the terrain levels and the pace quickens; immediately after crossing the FR300 the trail becomes well marked.
-As it descends down to the creek, the vegetation becomes dense and lush, and after a few stream crossings the trail emerges upon a small valley with the outlet from Knoll Lake.
-This area is full of game trails and large groups of elk are commonly sighted here.
+Once in the pines, the terrain levels and the pace quickens; immediately after crossing the FR300, the trail becomes well marked.
+As it descends to the creek, the vegetation becomes dense and lush, and after a few stream crossings, the trail emerges upon a small valley with the outlet from Knoll Lake.
+This area is full of game trails, and large groups of elk are commonly sighted here.
 The outlet provides a quiet haven from the typically crowded campground another 1/4 mile away.
-When camping in this area, be sure to watch for wildlife watering around dusk and listen for the coyote howl that usually heralds the sunrise. - Sep 07 2006 benedvieOne-Way Notice:
+When camping in this area, be sure to watch for wildlife watering around dusk and listen for the coyote howl that usually heralds the sunrise.